What Are Your Rights When the Police Pull You Over in Pennsylvania? - PA Rights When Stopped By Police - Is Pennsylvania a Stop and ID State

 Wait until the officer asks you any questions before you speak.
 They usually will ask for your license and registration first.
 Many people make the mistake of asking what they did wrong before complying.
 This can be considered hostility.
 It is best to simply hand over your documents and stay quiet.

+If you were pulled over in Pennsylvania and think your rights may have been violated, contact the Pittsburgh criminal defense lawyers at Worgul, Sarna & Ness at 412-413-9164 for a Free Consultation.
 If you’re arrested and charged with a crime after a traffic stop, contact a criminal defense lawyer today.
 The lawyers at Worgul, Sarna & Ness Criminal Defense Attorneys, LLC will personally investigate your case and gather evidence to build your defense.
-Contact our office today at (412) 281-2146 for a free consultation to protect your rights.